hsyl20/ghc-cross-compilation/index.rst

 The idea behind the external interpreter is to delegate the execution of the target code to another process (called ``iserv``).
-This process can then delegate to another one hosted on another platform or in a VM (e.g. NodeJS), etc..
+This process can then delegate to another one hosted on another platform or in a VM (e.g. NodeJS), etc.

 GHC performs two-way communication with this process to send ByteCode to evaluate, to ask for package to be linked, etc. During code execution, the